tensorpack/tensorpack/examples/ImageNetModels/README.md

 This AlexNet script is quite close to the setting in its [original paper](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks).
-Trained with 64x2 batch size, the script reaches 58% single-crop validation accuracy after 100 epochs.
-It also generates first-layer filter visualizations similar to the paper in tensorboard.
+Trained with 64x2 batch size, the script reaches 58% single-crop validation accuracy after 100 epochs (21 hours on 2 V100s).
+It also puts in tensorboard the first-layer filter visualizations similar to the paper.

 ### Inception-BN, VGG16